Aashishsharma/Learnings/React/React-advanced.md

 2. Asynchronous code (e.g. setTimeout or requestAnimationFrame callbacks) If you need to catch an error inside event handler, use the regular JavaScript try / catch statement:
 Then why not use try-catch instead of error boundaries? try-catch is imperative and error-boundaries are declaritive, since react is declarative we use...

+**Declarative programming** -
+Declarative programming is a style of programming where you describe what you want to achieve without specifying the exact steps to get there.
+React is declarative, meaning we just say the component needs to be updated, we doon't specify how react changes the DOM to achieve this
+Similarly Error boundaries are also declarative

 Error boundary feature is currently available only class components as of noe A class component becomes an error boundary if it defines either (or both) of the lifecycle methods static getDerivedStateFromError() or componentDidCatch().